RSS-Reborn/RSS-Reborn/EarthPack_License.md

-## All textures in the following directories are labled under CC-BY-NC-SA 4.0
+## All textures in the following directory are labled under CC-BY-NC-SA 4.0
-- RSS-Textures/PluginData/00_Sun
-- RSS-Textures/PluginData/01_Mercury
-- RSS-Textures/PluginData/02_Venus
+- RSS-Textures/PluginData/03_Earth

  You are free to: